kukuu/AGILITY/white-paper/architectural-solutions/cloud-computing/README.md

 Quality assurance and security teams may also become tightly integrated with these teams.
 Organizations using a DevOps model, regardless of their organizational structure, have teams that view the entire development and infrastructure lifecycle as part of their responsibilities.

-## Continuous Integration

-Continuous integration is a software development practice where developers regularly merge their code changes into a central repository, after which automated builds and tests are run.
-The key goals of continuous integration are to find and address bugs quicker, improve software quality, and reduce the time it takes to validate and release new software updates.

-## Continuous delivery

-Continuous delivery is a software development practice where code changes are automatically built, tested, and prepared for a release to production.
-It expands upon continuous integration by deploying all code changes to a testing environment and/or a production environment after the build stage.
-When continuous delivery is implemented properly, developers will always have a deployment-ready build artifact that has passed through a standardized test process.

 ## Integration Approach

 In-house: dev and production